 Elizabeth Thalman and her husband worked on a property that was later purchased by Richfield Coliseum developers.

 Jan Thomas shared memories of growing up on the Carter Farm in

 Don Torma talked about owning and operating Country Maid Ice Cream and Orchard in

-Helyn Toth shared memories the Point Farm (now Goatfeathers Point Farm), started by her great-grandparents, and the nearby Fielder Farm (now
+Helyn Toth shared memories of the Point Farm (more recently Goatfeathers Point Farm), started by her great-grandparents, and the nearby Fielder Farm (now

 Philip Urbank shared stories about growing up on

 Kathleen Varga operates Crooked River Herb Farm in